ucsb-cs156-s23/team03-staff/docs/oauth.md

 This Spring Boot application is set up to use Google OAuth as it's authentication scheme.

-Setting this up on localhost requires the first two steps below; getting this to work on Heroku requires an additional third step.
+Setting this up on localhost requires the first two steps below; getting this to work on Dokku requires an additional third step.

 1. Obtaining a Google *client id* and *client secret*, which is done at the [Google Developer Console](https://console.cloud.google.com/).
 2. Configuring the `.env` file with these values.
-3. Copying the `.env` values to the Heroku app's configuration values.
+3. Copying the `.env` values to the Dokku app's configuration values.

 Each of these three steps is explained in more detail below.